hoangtruc1110/NVR_Hikvision/README.md

    + 'Config_cam
    + 'house'
    + 'room'
-- key 'house','room','cam' in 'Cam_Thu_Duc' collection is identified by Object_id
+- key 'house','room','cam' in 'Cam_Thu_Duc' collection is identified by Object_id.

  Step 3:
  - Run app.py
  - Search API to controller with arguement which is got in MongoDB or log in {{ip address}} on browser